Are you wondering “what is SEO?”

 As that happened, the need for sites to differentiate and make themselves known to these search engines arose.
 Enter SEO.

 But before on-page, off-page and algorithm updates, it was a system with few rules and far fewer ramifications.

-These tactics included keyword stuffing, hidden text or links, guest posting networks, spammy backlinks, link farms, creating domains with duplicate content, etc.
+These tactics included keyword stuffing, hidden text or links, guest posting networks, spammy backlinks, link farms, and creating domains with duplicate content.

 Back in the day, these kinds of tactics often guaranteed a site would skyrocket to the top of the search results.
 Because of this, those sites that practiced clean, White Hat SEO were often bumped.

 (Shameless plug: if you’re interested in learning more about the evolution of SEO, I made a whole movie about it.
 Check it out here.)

 What is SEO: Google Algorithm Updates and SEO